 If the parents recalled correctly, this would be a remarkable coincidence as the other James was James Houston Jr.

-However, they might also have unconsciously put this into their son’s mouth in hindsight but that doesn’t seem likely.
+However, they might also have unconsciously put this into their son’s mouth in hindsight but that doesn’t seem very likely.

 According to Jim Tucker, James continued to produce the same drawing even when he was four-years-old.